Granada: Where Moorish Palaces Meet Cave Flamenco and Free Tapas

 The Albayzín is Granada's oldest neighborhood, a UNESCO World Heritage site that preserves the medieval Moorish street plan.
 After the Christian conquest of 1492, the area was repopulated with Christians, but the architecture—whitewashed houses, interior courtyards, narrow lanes—remains distinctly Islamic in character.

-Walking the Albayzín is an exercise in getting lost.
+Walking the Albayzín is an exercise in intentional disorientation.
 The streets curve unpredictably, dead-end into staircases, and open suddenly onto hidden plazas.
 This isn't a bug; it's a feature.
 The labyrinthine design was defensive, but today it creates one of Europe's most atmospheric urban experiences.
+I've walked these streets at every hour, and I still find new corners.

 Mirador de San Nicolás: The Essential View